meteor/meteor/content/ui-ux.md

  2. They are easy to test---you don't need to be careful about the environment you render them in, all you need to do is provide the right arguments.

- 3. They are easy to styleguide---as we'll see in the next section, when styleguiding components, a clean environment makes things much easier to work with.
+ 3. They are easy to add to component styleguides---as we'll see in the next section, when creating a styleguide, a clean environment makes things much easier to work with.

- 4. They are a lot more flexible, and thus can be re-used without requiring re-working.
+ 4. You know exactly what they do and what dependencies you need to provide for them to work in different environments.

 ### Global Data stores

  So which are the global data stores that you should be avoiding in pure components?
 There are a few.
 Meteor as a framework is built with ease of development in mind, which typically means you can access a lot of things globally.
 Although this is very useful when building "smart" components (see below), it's a good idea to avoid it in pure ones: